r4nd0mD3v3l0p3r/LiberPrimusSolver/README.md

 in both runic and english.

-It can apply ciphers in sequence (making it possible to solve the First Koan that was translated using Atbash and then Caesar ciphers in sequence).
+It can apply ciphers in sequence (making it possible to solve the First Koan that was translated using Atbash and then Caesar cipher in sequence).

 ## How to configure it